AMReX-Combustion/PeleC/Docs/sphinx/Equations.rst

 Primitive Forms
 ---------------

-PeleC uses the primitive form of the fluid equations, defined in terms of the state :math:`\mathbf{Q} = (\rho, \mathbf{u}, p, \rho e, Y_k, A_k, B_k)`, to construct the interface states that are input to the Riemann problem.
+PeleC uses the primitive form of the inviscid fluid equations, defined in terms of the state :math:`\mathbf{Q} = (\rho, \mathbf{u}, p, \rho e, Y_k, A_k, B_k)`, to construct the interface states that are input to the Riemann problem.
 All of the primitive variables are derived from the conservative state vector.
 This task is performed in the routine ``ctoprim`` located in ``Src_nd/advection_util_nd.F90``.

-The primitive variable equations for density, velocity, and pressure are:
+The invisicd equations for primitive variables namely density, velocity, and pressure are:

 .. math::